 Not managing risk properly can result in several unwanted consequences.
 Liability claims and lawsuits can tarnish your product's reputation, to say nothing of your bottom line.
 Increases in business disputes, increases in insurance premiums or lowering of insurance coverage, lessened customer and supplier goodwill, recalls and problems with government agencies can also result.
 And product liability has gone global, thereby raising the possibility of huge global safety, regulatory, contractual, and product liability problems involving the manufacturer and everyone in the supply chain.

 While not all risks can be prevented, manufacturers and other entities in the supply chain need to proactively - before their products and services are sold - apply good risk management techniques to what they and others in the supply chain are doing.
 And, manufacturers must then carefully track the performance of their products in consumer's hands to identify post-sale problems and take any appropriate corrective actions.

-Basically, product liability prevention injects into the design, manufacture and marketing processes, policies and procedures to be used by company personnel who are familiar with product liability and the ways in which the potential for such liability can be minimized or reduced.
+Basically, PLP injects into the design, manufacture and marketing processes, policies and procedures to be used by company personnel who are familiar with product liability and the ways in which the potential for such liability can be minimized or reduced.
+In addition, product safety regulations have proliferated around the world.
+PLP ensures that the entity is aware of and complies with any applicable regulations.
 The idea is to anticipate future challenges to the product and future safety problems and minimize or eliminate that risk before sale.